On the eigenproblem for Gaussian bridges: The main result

 This is the only $H$-selfsimilar Gaussian process with stationary increments.
-For $H=\frac 1 2$ it coincides with the standard Brownian motion, but otherwise exhibits quite different properties.
-In particular, for $H\ne \frac 1 2$, it is neither semimartingale nor a Markov process.
-For $H>\frac 12$ the covariance sequence of its increments on the unit grid is not summable.
-It is this latter property, referred to as the long range dependence, which makes the fBm a powerful tool in modeling, see \cite{PT17}, \cite{BLL14}.
+For $H=\frac 1 2$ it coincides with the standard Brownian motion, but otherwise has quite different properties.
+In particular, for $H\ne \frac 1 2$, it is neither a semimartingale nor a Markov process.
+For $H>\frac 12$ the covariance sequence of its increments on integers is not summable.
+This long range dependence property makes the fBm a powerful tool in modelling, see \cite{PT17}.

-The fBm has been extensively studied since its introduction in \cite{MvN68} (see, e.g., \cite{EM02}, \cite{M08}, \cite{PT17}) and it is now clear, see \cite{M82}, that there is little hope to obtain exact solutions to \eqref{eig}.
+The fBm has been extensively studied since its introduction in \cite{MvN68} (see, e.g., \cite{EM02}, \cite{M08}, \cite{BLL14}, \cite{PT17}) and there seems to be little hope to obtain exact solutions to \eqref{eig}, see \cite{M82}.
 Hence efficient approximations are of significant interest.
-A few largest eigenvalues and the corresponding eigenfunctions can be approximated numerically, as, e.g., in \cite{VT13}, but the relative accuracy quickly deteriorates as the $\lambda_n$'s get smaller and, in our experience, the problem becomes computationally intractable already for $n\ge 50$.
+A few largest eigenvalues and the corresponding eigenfunctions can be approximated numerically, as, e.g., in \cite{VT13}, but relative accuracy of such approximations quickly deteriorates as the $\lambda_n$'s get smaller and, in our experience, the problem becomes computationally intractable already for $n\ge 50$.

 Smaller eigenvalues and the corresponding eigenfunctions can be approximated using the following asymptotics (see \cite{Br03a, Br03b}, \cite{NN04tpa}, \cite{LP04} for earlier results):

 \begin{thm}[Theorem 2.1 in \cite{ChK}] \